-I like to call this a grilled ploughman’s sandwich.
-I lived in England for a few years, and of the many fond memories I have from that experience, a simple one is the Ploughman’s Lunch – the ubiquitous pub meal which is essentially a cheese board.
-It’s a presentation that’s refreshingly basic – and delicious, a satisfying and delightfully hearty combination of slabs of sharp cheese (usually aged cheddar), a dollop of spicy-sweet-savory chutney (or pickle), smears of piquant mustard, and wedges of fresh fruit (often apple), heaped on a platter with thick slices of country-style bread.
-Ready to assemble and devour to your taste.
+I like to call this grilled cheese sandwich a grilled ploughman.
+I lived in England for a few years, and one of my favorite food memories is the ploughman’s lunch which is standard pub fare.
+Essentially a cheese platter or cheese board, it’s a rustic and hearty arrangement of slabs of sharp, aged cheese (often cheddar), a dollop of sweet and spicy chutney or pickle, smears of piquant mustard, and wedges of fresh fruit, such as apple, heaped on a platter with thick slices of country-style bread.
+The best part is that it’s DIY, ready to assemble and devour to your taste.

 Ploughman’s Grilled Cheese with Apple Chile Chutney